 The Trial of the Chicago Seven: Excellent performances from Sacha Baron-Cohen, Mark Rylance, Frank Langella, Eddie Redmayne and the rest of the cast in this thought-provoking recreation of one of the key moments in the 1960s in the U.S. Netflix.

 The Trip to Italy: British comedians Steve Coogan and Rob Brydon play fictionalized versions of themselves traveling in the footsteps of Byron and Shelley along the Italian coast.
 They eat photogenic food, perform hilarious impersonations, and have wacky escapades.
-Amazon.
+Amazon Prime.

 The Truth (La Vérité): Catherine Deneuve and Juliette Binoche in a brilliant mother-daughter drama about a celebrated actress who is publishing her autobiography, bringing up all of the family’s conflicts and connections.
 YouTube.

 Uncle Frank: A fine ensemble piece about family divisions.
 The film takes place mostly in the 1970s, but resonates deeply with the current divide between the educated urban class and conservative rural areas.
 Funny at the same time it’s tearfully moving.
-Amazon.
+Amazon Prime.

 The Unknown Saint: A Moroccan movie about a thief who gets out of prison and looks for his buried loot only to find it has now become the shrine of an unknown saint.
 Funny, quirky, thought-inspiring.
 Netflix.